SteMaBa/MoAIProgramming/README.md

 ## Run the script

+Precede the script name with 'python3' and add all parameters in the end.

+Alternatively, if python3 is located at /usr/local/bin/python3, make main.py executable and run without preceding 'python3'.

 ### Automatic processing

 An example run for automatic iteration looks like this:

 ```
-python3 main.py -p *PATH_TO_GRID* -e 100
+python3 main.py -p /Users/moai/5by10.grid -e 100
 ```

-Alternatively, if python3 is located at /usr/local/bin/python3, make main.py executable and run directly from shell.

 Output for above command and grid 5by10.grid yields: